- National Professional Organisation Website: Chartered Professional Accountants Canada (CPA Canada)

 2 Not-for-profit organizations may elect to apply Part I of the Handbook (IFRS)

 IFRSs in Canada.
 Application of IFRSs has been mandatory since 2011.
 For rate-regulated entities and investment companies, IFRSs were permitted but not required to adopt IFRS in 2011.
 Investment companies benefited from a deferral until 1 January 2014.
 Rate-regulated entities benefited from a deferral until 1 January 2015.
+However, the Canadian Securities Administrators (CSA) have provided an option for those registered with the SEC to apply US GAAP instead of Canadian GAAP.
+The CSA also concluded that rate-regulated entities that are not registered with the US SEC may ask their Principal Provincial Regulator for an extension of their exemption from the requirement to adopt IFRS until 2019.
+The relief is provided under the CSA's umbrella policy - National Policy 11-203 Process For Exemptive Relief Applications in Multiple Jurisdictions.

 The application of IFRSs in Canada is broader than in Europe and it applies to more types of entities.
 Canada has adopted the notion of the publicly accountable entity (PAE) — a concept very similar to the one used in IFRS for SMEs.
 In that respect many Crown Corporations or government business enterprises (GBO’s) have to apply IFRSs.
 Similarly, brokerage firms and investment companies not listed but with a broad number of investors are being required to apply IFRSs.